ColinMaudry/dita-rdf/Home.md

 # Objective

 This ontology is not meant to serve as an alternative to the standard DITA 1.2 DTDs and schemas.
-It translates the semantics of a subset of the vocabulary described in the DITA 1.2 specification in a format that can be understood in the semantic Web of data.
+It translates the semantics of a subset of the vocabulary described in the [DITA 1.2 specification](http://docs.oasis-open.org/dita/v1.2/os/spec/DITA1.2-spec.html) in a format that can be understood in the semantic Web of data.

 # Scope

 This ontology does not aim at completeness (the whole DITA 1.2 language specification) but at covering the metadata that describes DITA content.

-The scope of this ontology includes the meaningful elements and attributes of the DITA 1.2 vocabulary.
-I focused on the metadata elements that are derived from Dublin core (title, author, etc) and on the relationships between maps, topics and other documents.
+The scope of this ontology includes the meaningful elements and attributes of the [DITA 1.2 vocabulary].
+I focused on the metadata elements that are derived from [Dublin core](http://dublincore.org/documents/dcmi-terms/) (title, author, etc) and on the relationships between maps, topics and other documents.

 The scope of this ontology does not include the elements and attributes that bear little semantics, such as (not exhaustive):